Rekindle your passion for teaching... outside the classroom.

 How to apply for a Project Kindle fellowship

-- Interested in applying for Project Kindle but not available those dates?
-Click here to complete an interest form.
+- If you weren’t able to apply for Project Kindle 2023, click here to complete an interest form!
 We will notify you when we select dates and launch the application for 2024.

 - Direct inquiries to email@example.com.